jerrvonewing/machine-learning-a-to-z/ReadME.md

 - Training the dataset using the **sklearn** module
 - Splitting the data into training and test sets using **train_test_split** from the **sklearn** module
 - Feature Scaling using and Standardization using **StandardScaler** from the **sklearn** module
+- Creation of a **confusion matrix** and calulating the accuracy score
+- Predicting single and multiple values
+- Visualization the data using the **matplotlib** module
 ---

 ### **[Next Section]()**